Should you use Searchie hubs as blogs? I see this question a lot on the Searchie Facebook group, and it seems like a fair topic to investigate.

-One of the essential decisions you have to make when creating a Searchie Hub is whether it's going to be public or private.
+One of the essential decisions you have to make when creating a Searchie Hub is whether it’s public or private.
 It cannot serve both purposes.

 As you can see from the screenshot, your Searchie either allows public access to anyone or only to subscribers.
 A membership, course, or coaching platform generally operates privately for clients or subscribers.

-You can have a private blog for your subscribers, but most people with blogs want them to be public as a way of garnering SEO traffic to convert unknown visitors into paying customers.
+You can have a private blog for your subscribers, but most people with blogs want them to be public to garner SEO traffic to convert unknown visitors into paying customers.

 2: Can You Create Blog Posts in Searchie Hubs?